Last Updated on

 Hair-raising details: Taong Putik (Mud Man) came from an era when “atomic monster” movies were such a craze.
 At that time, atomic bombs were either exploded or tested and people didn’t give a damn about its consequences.
 Soon, a string of atomic-inspired sci-fi flicks such as Taong Putik came to terrorize people’s imagination.
 Reminiscent of Batman’s classic villain, Magma, Taong Putik looks like a kumunoy monster ready to take another victim deep into a muddy death.
 [Image source: Video48]

-9. The LRT Monster
+9. The LRT Monster.

 As seen on: Shake, Rattle, and Roll 8 – “LRT’ Episode (2006) starring Manilyn Reynes, Kimpee de Leon and Eugene Domingo.

-Scariest asset: Hideous eyeless face, sharp sense of smell to track down victims and insatiable appetite for human heart.
+Scariest asset: Hideous eyeless face, sharp sense of smell to track down victims and insatiable appetite for the human heart.

-Hair-raising details: Driven by its strong affinity to fresh human heart, this nameless monster killed stranded LRT passengers one by one.
+Hair-raising details: Driven by its strong affinity to the fresh human heart, this nameless monster killed stranded LRT passengers one by one.
 Spine-chilling chasing scenes and gory moments gave justice to the LRT monster’s freakish look.
 And to give us a nostalgic feel, SSR queen Manilyn Reynes led the cast along with her former onscreen sweetheart Kimpee de Leon.
 Despite minor flaws, the LRT monster succeeds in making people scream and reminding us to keep our hearts away from harm (literally!)
 [Image source: board.dailyflix.net]

 As seen on: “Balawis” (1996) starring Dan Fernandez, Joanne Quintas and Jaime Fabregas.